-At June 30, 2018, the Corporation reported a liability for its proportionate share of the RHBT net OPEB liability that reflected a reduction for State OPEB support provided to the Corporation.
+At fiscal year-end, the Corporation reported a liability for its proportionate share of the RHBT net OPEB liability that reflected a reduction for State OPEB support provided to the Corporation.
 The amount recognized by the Corporation as its proportionate share of the net OPEB liability, the related State support, and the total portion of the net OPEB liability that was associated with the Corporation was as follows:

-The Corporation's proportionate share of the net OPEB liability \$ 213,984 State's special funding proportionate share of the net OPEB liability associated with the Corporation.
-43,953 Total portion of net OPEB liability associated with the Corporation \$ 257,937
+2019 2018 The Corporation's proportionate share of the net OPEB liability \$ 182,113 \$ 213,984 State's special funding proportionate share of the net OPEB liability associated with the Corporation.
+37,638 43,953 Total portion of net OPEB liability associated with the Corporation \$ 219,751 \$ 257,937

-The net OPEB liability was measured as of June 30, 2017, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of June 30, 2016.
+The net OPEB liabilities were measured as of June 30, 2018 and 2017, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of June 30, 2017 and rolled forward to June 30, 2018 using the actuarial assumptions and methods described in the appropriate section of this note.
 The Corporation's proportion of the net OPEB liability was based on its proportionate share of employer and non-employer contributions to the OPEB Plan for the fiscal year ended on the measurement date.
-At June 30, 2017, the Corporation's proportion was 0.008702115 percent, which is a decrease of 0.002255615 percent from its proportion measured as of June 30, 2016.
+At June 30, 2019 and 2018, the Corporation reported the following proportions and increase/decrease from its proportion measured as of June 30, 2018 and 2017: